 Manasa Shaktipeeth is located on the banks of Kailash Mansarovar in Tibet.
-It is located at the height of 21,000 ft. from the water level.
+It is also known as Dakshayani Shakti Peeth.
+It is located at a height of 21,000 ft. from the water level.
 This place is also called Maa Dakshhayani Shaktipeeth.
-Goddess Sati’s right palm is believed to be fallen here at a place called Kuggu which is located at the south-western foot of Mansarovar.
+Goddess Sati’s right palm is believed to have fallen here at a place called Kuggu which is located at the south-western foot of Mansarovar.
 Lord Shiva’s family is embodied within a GOMPHA (a Tibbati Math).

 The chief legend of Manasa relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.